pallavi-rana/100daysofMLCode/README.md

 ## Day 8: 13th July, 2018
 ### Work Done:
+Started Feature Engineering for Home Credit Default Risk.
+Generated polynomial features for a few columns and investigated their correlations with the target.

+### Outcome:
+Some of the polynomial features have a greater correlation with the target than the original features.
+These features can be helpful in building a better model.

 ## Day 9: 14th July, 2018
 ### Work Done:
+Attempted to get some intuition by examining domain knowledge features, insipred by <a href=https://www.kaggle.com/jsaguiar/updated-0-792-lb-lightgbm-with-simple-features>Aguiar's kernel</a>.
+Then, examined the
+### Outcome:
+It is hard to tell from the KDE plots of the domain features if these will have a signifact impact on target.

 ## Day 10: 15th July, 2018
 ### Work Done:

 ## Day 11: 16th July, 2018
 ### Work Done: